-- a) The Licensing Committee and its sub-committees have all the functions which are stated not to be the responsibility of the Council's Executive in Regulation 2 and paragraph B (Licensing and Registration) of Schedule 1 of The Local Authorities (Functions and Responsibilities) (England) Regulations 2000 S.I.
+- a) Except where undertaken under an officer delegation, the Licensing Committee and its sub-committees have all the functions which are stated not to be the responsibility of the Council's Executive in Regulation 2 and paragraph B (Licensing and Registration) of Schedule 1 of The Local Authorities (Functions and Responsibilities) (England) Regulations 2000 S.I.
 2853, as amended, or further amended, in any statute or subordinate legislation.
-The sub-committees' remit includes the licensing of street trading, scrap metal dealing, special treatment premises, sex establishments, dog breeding establishments, hackney carriage licenses (including vehicle and drivers licenses); private hire licenses (including vehicle, drivers and operators licenses. - b) The Licensing Sub-Committee make decisions in all individual licensing or registration cases where the officer considers it appropriate to refer the matter to a sub-committee or where by legislation a hearing is required because of an objection to an application or to a proposed revocation or because of an officer recommendation for refusal. - c) To monitor and review relevant Council policies and strategies and make change to existing or approve new policies where they do not require a Council decision under the Policy Framework. - d) The Licensing Committee has the power to make final decisions on behalf of the Council in relation to its functions in this part.
+The subcommittees' remit includes the licensing of street trading, scrap metal dealing, special treatment premises, sex establishments, dog breeding establishments, hackney carriage licenses (including vehicle and drivers licenses); private hire licenses (including vehicle, drivers and operators licenses. - b) The Licensing Sub-Committee make decisions in all individual licensing or registration cases where the officer considers it appropriate to refer the matter to a sub-committee or where by legislation a hearing is required because of an objection to an application or to a proposed revocation or because of an officer recommendation for refusal.

+- c) To monitor and review relevant Council policies and strategies and make change to existing policies or approve new policies where they are not an executive decision and do not require a Council decision under the Policy Framework. - d) The Licensing Committee has the power to make final decisions on behalf of the Council in relation to its functions in this part.